 106-108, Andrianou st.

-he 74th Primary School is probably one of the most beautiful public schools of Athens.
+The 74th Primary School is probably one of the most beautiful public schools in Athens.
 It was designed by Greek architect P. Kalkos.
 It is noteworthy that the Doric columns and the classical pediment of this building run counter to its small scale.

 7. Villa Ilissia